CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

 ## Summary

-In this exercise, you have successfully employed GitHub Copilot to carry out code refactoring tasks and created unit test functions.
+In this lab, you have successfully employed GitHub Copilot to carry out code refactoring tasks and created unit test functions.
 Code refactoring with Copilot's assistance will make your coding projects more efficient and collaborative.